List of awards and nominations received by Sarah Lancashire

 In 2014 she was listed as one of the 30 most powerful women in the British Television and Radio Industries by the Radio Times.
 In June 2017 Lancashire was appointed an Officer of the Order of the British Empire (OBE) for services to drama.

 Television Awards

 British Academy Television Awards

 The British Academy Television Awards are presented by the British Academy of Film and Television Arts (BAFTA), a charitable organisation established in 1947, which: "supports, promotes and develops the art forms of the moving image — film, television and video games — by identifying and rewarding excellence, inspiring practitioners and benefiting the public."
-Lancashire received four nominations in acting categories between 2013 and 2017, winning two.
+Lancashire received six nominations in acting categories between 2013 and 2024, winning three.

 British Academy Television Craft Awards

 Having previously been handed out with the British Academy Television Awards, the BAFTA TV Craft awards were established in 2000 as a way to spotlight technical achievements, without being overshadowed by the production categories.